By Foluke Ajayi, Head of Neighbourhood Management (London) at Network Homes

 The Notice of Seeking Possession was unsuccessful as the tenant continued causing ASB.
 We applied to the courts for possession of the property.
 We continued to receive complaints about the tenant while we waited for a court date.

-We did not receive a court date until the middle of 2021, when the lockdown restrictions were ending.
+We didn’t receive a court date until the middle of 2021, when the lockdown restrictions were ending.
 The time it takes the court to make decisions can vary.
 In this instance, neighbours wanted to remain anonymous, and the tenant denied the allegations that were made against them.

 We then experienced further delays with evicting the tenant as they appealed the decision which meant we had to return to court for the Judge to hear the appeal.
 This was frustrating for residents.